 A guide to some of the significant book holdings in the Amherst College Archives and Special Collections, including:

 Amherst College holds a notable collection of published works by Native American Indian authors.
 In addition to the Kim-Wait/Eisenberg Native American Literature Collection, we hold books collected by Joseph Bruchac and others.
-We are activily adding materials in this area.
+We are actively adding materials in this area.
 A selection of the books in the Kim-Wait/Eisenberg collection have been digitized and are available on the Amherst College Digital Collections site.

 We have extensive holdings of books by and about Robert Frost, including first editions, association copies, anthologies, translations, and biographical/critical works.
 These volumes complement Amherst's Robert Frost Collection, which includes manuscripts, correspondence and a substantial number of audio recordings of the poet.
 For information on some of our copies of Frost's book, see Books by Robert Frost in the Archives.

 Amherst has a major and growing collection of books, periodicals and recordings by or about poet Richard Wilbur, class of 1942.
 For more information, see Richard Wilbur at Amherst College.